Mesh-Informed Neural Operator : A Transformer Generative Approach: Experimental setup

 \textbf{Training Details.} We train all models for 300 epochs using the AdamW optimizer with an initial learning rate of 1e-4.
 We employ a step learning rate scheduler that decays the learning rate by a gamma of $0.8$ every 25 epochs.
 The default batch size is 96.
 However, Transolver consumes significantly more GPU memory than other models.
 To accommodate it on a single NVIDIA RTX A6000 Ada GPU (48 GB memory), we reduced its batch size to 48 and, to maintain a comparable training iteration (duration), limited its training to 200 epochs.
-Despite these adjustments, Transolver still required approximately 1.76x and 1.53x more total GPU-hours than MINO-T and MINO-U, respectively.
-The only exception was the Global Climate experiment, where we explicitly matched the total GPU computation time of \alg variants to that of Transolver by extending their training epochs to make a fair comparison.
+Despite these adjustments, Transolver still required approximately 1.76x more total GPU-hours than MINO-T and MINO-U, respectively.
+The only exception was the Global Climate experiment, where we explicitly matched the total GPU computation time of \alg variants to that of Transolver by extending their training epochs.
 All experiments reported in Table~\ref{tab:reg_result} and Table~\ref{tab:irreg_result} were conducted three times, and we report the best performance (among the three) achieved for each model.
+To further strengthen our comparative analysis, Appendix~\ref{app:comp_transolver} details an experiment with matched settings (parameter counts, batch size, epochs) that reveals \alg's significant speedup and superior performance over Transolver.

 \textbf{Inference Details.} To evaluate the models, we generate the same number of samples as contained in the test set for each dataset shown in Table~\ref{tab:dataset}.
-All samples are generated by solving the learned ODE numerically using the \texttt{dopri5} solver from the \texttt{torchdiffeq} library~\citep{chen_neural_2019}, with an error tolerance set to 1e-5 for all experiments.
+All samples are generated by solving the learned ODE numerically using the \texttt{dopri5} solver from the \texttt{torchdiffeq} library~\citep{chen_neural_2018}, with an error tolerance set to 1e-5 for all experiments.